 This bill amends West Virginia Code ยง48-9-209 to allow judges to refer parents who knowingly make false accusations of child abuse or neglect, or domestic violence during child custody proceedings, to the appropriate prosecuting authority for potential criminal charges.
 The bill introduces new provisions that require the court to consider various factors when determining custodial responsibility, including whether a parent has made fraudulent reports of domestic violence or child abuse.
-If a court finds that a false accusation was made, it can order reimbursement for costs incurred in defending against the accusation and refer the matter for criminal investigation.
+If a parent is found to have made a false accusation, the court may order reimbursement for costs incurred in defending against the accusation and may also refer the matter for criminal investigation.

 Statutes affected: